I’ve included this quote from McKinsey in several of my previous blog posts:

-In the middle, under "Insights," you'll find a trove of information.
-You can also compare yourself against at least five competitors and see how their engagement and posts are doing.
+You also compare yourself against at least five competitors and see how their engagement and posts are doing.

 Invest time in training your employees

 I can’t stress enough how important it is to bolster your own four walls at a time when customers are demanding an exceptional experience.

 I was on the phone recently, and one of the largest retailers in the U.S. told me that their employees received 45 minutes of training before going on the floor.

 Large or small, you’ll be known by your service compromises rather than the hit-it-out-of-the-park moments.

 That takes a lot of retail sales training.
 Otherwise, they’ll sell like they were still in their pj's on their living room floor.

-There’s a big shakeout happening with retailers large and small.
+There’s a big shakeup happening with retailers, large and small.

 Vacancies will continue to rise in malls, strip centers, and downtowns for reasons such as overvaluation on Wall Street, lack of demand for a rotten customer experience, aftershocks from the pandemic, and owners who thought "build it, and they will come" was a marketing strategy.

 We are living in a time of data.
 Every click you make, nearly every breath you take is being tracked by someone and sold to someone else to create an online profile of you.
 Smart marketers are already using that data to get shoppers to go online.

 Those shoppers going to brick-and-mortar stores are looking for something other than a huge discount.

 Shoppers are looking for a human connection, not just a click; otherwise, they’d never have left their couches.